Lord of the Rings Potatoes Three Ways: Boil ‘Em, Mash ‘Em, Stick ‘Em in a Stew

 BOIL'EM

-• Place all of the potatoes into a large pot and cover with an inch of water.
-Bring to a rolling bubble.
+- Place all of the potatoes into a large pot and cover with an inch of water.
+Bring to a rolling boil.
 Boil until fork tender, about 10-15 minutes.
 Drain and cool.

-• Meanwhile melt the butter, garlic and dill sprigs.
-Bring to a light simmer – do not let the butter brown.
-Simmer for 10-15 minutes then remove the sprigs of dill.
+- Meanwhile, melt the butter, garlic, and dill sprigs together.
+Bring to a light simmer—do not let the butter brown.
+Simmer for 10-15 minutes, then remove the sprigs of dill.

-• Separate about half of the potatoes into a large bowl.
-Pour the butter over the potatoes and stir every few minutes until the butter is cooled and beginning to thicken up.
+- Separate about half of the potatoes into a large bowl.
+Pour the butter over the potatoes and stir every few minutes until the butter cools and begins to thicken up.

-• Once cooled, skewer 3-4 potatoes onto each bamboo skewer.
-Serve room temperature or lightly warmed.
+- Once cooled, skewer 3-4 potatoes onto each bamboo skewer.
+Serve at room temperature or lightly warmed.

 MASH'EM

-• While the butter cools, take the remaining potatoes and move to a clean working surface.
+- While the butter cools, take the remaining potatoes and move them to a clean working surface.
 Wrap the head of a wooden spoon in plastic wrap.
 Gently press the spoon down on the potatoes until they mash.
-Flatten so that the skin breaks but doesn't start falling apart.
+Flatten them so that the skin breaks but doesn't start falling apart.

 STICK'EM IN A STEW

-• Separate out the potato soup into four shooter glasses or bowls.
+- Warm the soup according to the instructions on the can.
+Separate the potato soup into four shooter glasses or bowls.
 Serve the potatoes three ways while enjoying a Lord of the Rings marathon.